h2oai/h2ogpt/FAQ.md

 See [GPT4All](https://github.com/nomic-ai/gpt4all) for details on installation instructions if any issues encountered.

 * Download [ggml-gpt4all-j-v1.3-groovy.bin](https://gpt4all.io/models/ggml-gpt4all-j-v1.3-groovy.bin)
-If you prefer a different GPT4All-J compatible model, can use that instead, and by default place into repo folder.
+If you prefer a different [GPT4All-J compatible model](https://gpt4all.io/index.html) (see Model Explorer), can use that instead.
+Download from the Model Explorer, and place into repo folder.

-* Fill `.env_gpt4all` with at least model path, if did not copy to repo folder:
+* Fill `.env_gpt4all` with at least model path, if did not copy to repo folder, change name of model to the one you have chosen from Model Explorer if was not the default.
 ```.env_gpt4all
 # model path and model_kwargs
 model_path_gptj=ggml-gpt4all-j-v1.3-groovy.bin